Yu Yuan Old Street

 Nanjing East Road

-- Knock off or counterfeit brands, commonly found in touristy areas in China, are rated on a scale from A to D according to how similar the product is to the original.
+- Chinese purchase almost half of the world’s luxury good, but knock off or counterfeit brands are commonly found in touristy areas of China.
+The items are rated on a scale from A to D according to how similar the product is to the original.
 A, the most expensive, at times can even fool the manufacturers.
-Chinese purchase almost half of the world’s luxury goods.

 The Bund at Night